Turquoise Événements’s 14 Things You Need To Know Before Getting Married At La Vieille Brasserie In Lachine!

 Being an event planner myself (with a husband in the events industry too), even we had a day-of wedding coordinator so that they could handle the logistics and permit us to enjoy our day.
 I’m not going to go into much more detail, as you can read an entire blog post I wrote about the importance of having a day-of wedding coordinator.
 On the other hand, if planning isn’t your thing at all, then I really recommend you hire an actual wedding planner, that will help you from beginning to end (I also wrote a blog post about the importance of hiring a wedding planner).
 In either case, I would be more than happy to be your wedding planner or your day-of wedding coordinator (:

-I may have only organized 1 wedding (my own) and been a day-of wedding coordinator once (a second experience coming up in 2020!), but I have more than 10 years of event planning experience (including 5 years of professional event planning experience in the corporate world and I’m the face behind all of Turquoise Blog’s Foodies & Bloggers Dinners and Insta Foodie Dinners), a Master’s Degree (M.Sc.) in marketing with a focus on event planning and a passion for events 🙂
+I may have only organized 1 wedding (my own) and been a day-of wedding coordinator once (two more experiences coming up in 2020!), but I have more than 10 years of event planning experience (including 5 years of professional event planning experience in the corporate world and I’m the face behind all of Turquoise Blog’s Foodies & Bloggers Dinners and Insta Foodie Dinners), a Master’s Degree (M.Sc.) in marketing with a focus on event planning and a passion for events 🙂

-My Wedding Planner rate starts at $600* and my Day-Of Wedding Coordinator rate starts at $300* – contact me today for a quote!
-The first meeting is always on the house!
+My Wedding Planner rate is $1000* and my Day-Of Wedding Coordinator rate is $450* – contact me today for more information; the first meeting is always on the house!